mattinglyjen/Final-Project/README.md

 # Final-Project

-Final Project repo
+June 26, 2021

 Final Project Proposal:
 Machine Learning to Find Fake News

-Robin Evans, Jennifer Duffy, Jennifer Mattingly
+Team: Robin Evans, Jennifer Duffy, Jennifer Mattingly

-June 26, 2021

 The objective of our project is to use machine learning to determine whether a given article is fake or real news.
 We will create a web-based user interface in which a user can type in some text and the algorithm will predict the percentage probability that it is fake.